Maayk/NwBoard/README.md

     *   Customize board names.
     *   Organize players into groups and slots within each board.
     *   Switch between different boards using tabs.
-    *   Board history: Access and revert to previous versions of your boards.
 *   **Player Management:**
     *   Add players manually with custom names and classes.
     *   Import player data directly from Raid Helper.